qiniu/reviewbot/README.md

 </div>

 For unexpected outputs, **it usually means that the default execution configuration of the relevant linter does not support the current repository**.
 In such cases, you need to explicitly specify the configuration through a configuration file based on the actual situation.

+## Give it a Star! ⭐

+If you like this project or are using it to learn or start your own solution, please give it a star to receive updates about new versions.
+Your support matters!

 ## Contributing